aeftimia/tlang/_sources/introduction.rst.txt

 .. currentmodule:: tlang.core

 Tlang is a DSL designed to make writing readable mainainable transpilers less impossible.
-Tlang is a minimal framework within Python that seamlessly handles left recursion, context sensitivity, ambiguity, and multiple passes.
-It is designed to be lightweight, and flexible.
+It seamlessly handles left recursion, context sensitivity, ambiguity, and multiple passes.
+Tlang is designed to be lightweight, and flexible.
 Recognizing it can't anticipate every possible usecase, Tlang aims to make it as simple as possible to define new parsers and operations that integrate nicely with its core constructs.

 Motivation and Backstory
 =============